Find Affordable College Courses

 Ithaca, NY

-Cornell University landed the #8 spot in the 2023 rankings for the most popular doctor’s degree music programs.
-Located in the city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Cornell University did quite well in this year’s ranking of the most popular places for music students to get a doctor’s degree.
+It came in at #8 on the list.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a very large student population.

 Of the 9 students majoring in music at Cornell, 78% are male and 22% are female.